jhu-arch/arch-docs/1_Clusters/Rockfish/1_Resources/Allocation.rst

 - **Standard Allocations:** Available to all JHU PIs.
 - **MRI-Related Allocations:** Persist through Rockfish's lifespan (until end of 2026).
 - **Dean's Condo Allocations:** Startup allocations provided by Dean's Offices for new faculty.
 - **Condo Contributions:** PIs contributing hardware receive allocations proportional to contributed resources.
+At this time, no additional condo contributions are being accepted.

 External and Collaborative Access
 *********************************